Don’t know where to begin with wellbeing? You already have…

 More and more employers are beginning to recognise that developing a wellbeing strategy for their workforce is really worthwhile.
-With 26.8 million days lost to work-related ill-health in the 2017/18 financial year 1, addressing the issue of absenteeism makes sound business sense – quite apart from the natural inclination to help your employees in any reasonable way you can.
+With 28.2 million days lost to work-related ill-health in the 2018/19 financial year Footnote 1, addressing the issue of absenteeism makes sound business sense – quite apart from the natural inclination to help your employees in any reasonable way you can.

 But how do you go about developing a wellbeing strategy?
 Well, the chances are that you’ve made a very good start already.

 Think about it.
 You’re probably running an employee rewards scheme… offering workplace benefits such as discounts on financial products or with retailers… and quite possibly forging links with the local community.
 Even making improvements to the working environment – removing clutter, improving décor – is contributing to wellbeing in the workplace.

 If you’re doing things like these, you’re already practising a wellbeing strategy.
 But bringing together its various elements is far more than a re-labelling exercise.
 Your business and your employees could benefit from co-ordinating, enhancing and communicating these positive factors.
 Make your employees aware that what you’re offering is part of a wellbeing programme, and everyone benefits:

 - Employees have a single focal point for all their benefits – they know where to find what they need.

 - They realise that you offer them more than a salary – boosting morale and engendering loyalty.

 - You can more easily demonstrate the benefits of working for your business when it comes to recruitment.

 How we made Wellbeing work for us at Aviva